jbossdemocentral/bpms-ecm-demo/README.md

 2. Add product installer to installs directory.

+3. Copy contents of support/docker directory to the project root.

-3. Build demo image
+4. Build demo image

 	```
 	docker build -t jbossdemocentral/bpms-ecm-demo .
 	```
-4. You have two options to run demo, using filesystem for document storage or CMIS interface over network:
+5. You have two options to run demo, using filesystem for document storage or CMIS interface over network:

     ```
 	docker run --it -p 8080:8080 -p 9990:9990 jbossdemocentral/bpms-ecm-demo